CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create 3 queries using WHERE clause and comparison operators.
+## Create 3 queries using WHERE clause and comparison operators. -- Behnam Lal Moghaddam

 ```sql
 -- Query 1: Select users with registration dates after a specific date